Research Associate: Michael Whitfield

-- Contributing to conservation: Michael and his team work closely with land management agencies and landowners to sustain habitat values.
-Their findings contribute to several active conservation programs and continue to inform a better understand of the ecosystem as a whole.
+Current Status: Michael and his team continue to carefully monitor the bald eagle population looking at nesting productivity, juvenile dispersal, adult survival and interactions between individual birds.
+This monitoring contributes to long-term research and observations to learn more about bald eagle behaviors and idiosyncrasies.
+They work closely with land management agencies and landowners to sustain habitat values.
+Their findings contribute to several active conservation programs and continue to inform a better understanding of the ecosystem as a whole.

 Project Partners: US Forest Service, Bureau of Land Management